Azure/azure-sdk/docs/java/design.md

 5. triggering a poll operation manually (automatic polling must be disabled)
 6. progress reporting (if supported by the service)

-{% include requirement/MUST %} support the following polling configuration options:
+{% include requirement/MUST id="java-lro-options" %} support the following polling configuration options:

 * `pollInterval`

 Polling configuration may be used only in the absence of relevant retry-after headers from service, and otherwise should be ignored.

-{% include requirement/MUST %} prefix method names which return a poller with the `begin` prefix.
+{% include requirement/MUST id="java-lro-prefix" %} prefix method names which return a poller with the `begin` prefix.

-{% include requirement/MUST %} provide a way to instantiate a poller with the serialized state of another poller to begin where it left off, for example by passing the state as a parameter to the same method which started the operation, or by directly instantiating a poller with that state.
+{% include requirement/MUST id="java-lro-continuation" %} provide a way to instantiate a poller with the serialized state of another poller to begin where it left off, for example by passing the state as a parameter to the same method which started the operation, or by directly instantiating a poller with that state.

-{% include requirement/MUSTNOT %} cancel the long-running operation when cancellation is requested via a cancellation token.
+{% include requirement/MUSTNOT id="java-lro-cancellation" %} cancel the long-running operation when cancellation is requested via a cancellation token.
 The cancellation token is cancelling the polling operation and should not have any effect on the service.

-{% include requirement/MUST %} log polling status at the `Info` level (including time to next retry)
+{% include requirement/MUST id="java-lro-logging" %} log polling status at the `Info` level (including time to next retry)

-{% include requirement/MUST %} expose a progress reporting mechanism to the consumer if the service reports progress as part of the polling operation.
+{% include requirement/MUST id="java-lro-progress-reporting" %} expose a progress reporting mechanism to the consumer if the service reports progress as part of the polling operation.

-{% include requirement/MUST %} use the `com.azure.core.polling.Poller` class to represent long-running operations.
+{% include requirement/MUST id="java-lro-poller-class" %} use the `com.azure.core.polling.Poller` class to represent long-running operations.
 The long-running operation API pattern is:

 ```java
 public class <service_name>Client {